-- 39.1 Merit promotion to a higher CSOF level shall be approved where, through the Rewards Assessment Procedures (see clause 38), CSIRO determines that: - An officer has a sustained record of achievement that clearly demonstrates the requirements defined for the next CSOF level in the relevant Functional Area Work Classification Standards; and - CSIRO requires the role to be performed at the higher level for the foreseeable future. - 39.2 Since officers will develop their roles and competencies at different rates, depending on their personal potential and the opportunities that arise in the workplace, the period over which sustained performance can be demonstrated will vary but would normally be at least two and will not be less than one full (12 month) performance cycle.
-Where the performance is over a period less than two full cycles, the case must clearly address the candidate's capacity to sustain that level of performance beyond the period being assessed. - 39.3 An officer need not be on the maximum performance and development step of their existing CSOF level to be promoted. - 39.4 Where a promotion is denied on the grounds that the role is not "required to be performed at the higher level for the foreseeable future", the officer will be advised in writing of the functions or activities that are no longer required to be performed and the work objectives set through the APA process will reflect this advice. - 39.5 Reclassification Appeal Process
+- 39.1 Merit promotion to a higher CSOF level shall be approved where, through the Reward Assessment Procedures (see clause 38), CSIRO determines that: - An officer has a sustained record of achievement that clearly demonstrates the requirements defined for the next CSOF level in the relevant Functional Area Work Classification Standards; and - CSIRO requires the role to be performed at the higher level for the foreseeable future. - 39.2 Since officers will develop their roles and competencies at different rates, depending on their personal potential and the opportunities that arise in the workplace, the period over which sustained performance can be demonstrated will vary but would normally be at least two and will not be less than one full (12 month) performance cycle.
+Where the performance is over a period less than two full cycles, the case must clearly address the candidate's capacity to sustain that level of performance beyond the period being assessed. - 39.3 An officer need not be on the maximum performance and development step of their existing CSOF level to be promoted. - 39.4 Where a promotion is denied on the grounds that the role is not "required to be performed at the higher level for the foreseeable future", the officer will be advised in writing of the functions or activities that are no longer required to be performed and the work objectives set through the APA process will reflect this advice. - 39.5 Merit Promotion to, and advancement within CSOF Level 7 and CSOF Level 8